Why demand patterns matter

 4) Why school-run traffic increases scheduling risk

-Morning and afternoon peaks around schools slow approach routes like the A229 and local feeders.
+Morning and afternoon peaks around schools slow approach routes such as the A229 and local feeders.
 Slower arrivals cut into building access windows and reduce contingency.

 5) How commuter traffic changes route predictability